CANBERRA SOCIETY OF MODEL AND EXPERIMENTAL ENGINEERS, Inc. (CSMEE)

 The Railway was officially named by Mr Bill Wood MLA who drove the leading engine of a double header on the official grand parade of trains around the track.
 The weekend was the culmination of nearly a year of planning and construction.

-An Invitation Run has been held during the ACT’s Floriade Festival every year since 1993; last years was the thirteenth.
+An Invitation Run was held during the ACT’s Floriade Festival every year since 1993; last year’s was the thirteenth.
 These events attract visitors and their families from as far away as Queensland.
 We had nearly 30 visiting locomotives in 2004 and similarly in 2005 and 2006.

-Every year the Society is a major exhibitor at the Malkara Special School Model and Railway Show and the Annual Model Railway Exhibition at the Lyneham Hockey Centre.
+When possible every year the Society is a major exhibitor at the Malkara Specialist School Model and Railway Show, Pegasus Rising for the Disabled Annual Fete and the Annual Model Railway Exhibition at Kaleen High School.

 SOURCES OF INFORMATION/PUBLICATIONS: